SchokiCoder/book_modern_c/src/23_roads.md

 Both are valid solutions to the problem.
 Though you should make sure to use the most simplistic solution whenever possible.
-Sure comments help with complex situations but maintaining a simple function is easier than maintaining a complex function, regardless of comments.
+Sure comments help with complex situations, but maintaining a simple function is easier than maintaining a complex function, regardless of comments.